IgniteUI/indigo-design-docfx/en/patterns/file-upload.md

 ## File Upload

-Use the File Upload Pattern to provide the uploading and insertion mechanisms for files, images or attachments.
+Use the File Upload Pattern to provide the uploading and insertion mechanisms for files, images, or attachments.

 ![](../images/file-upload_demo.png)